 Suddenly, Crisis on the Planet of the Apes makes up for its unusual choice in movement mechanics with the rather good combat ones.
-Throughout the game, you will handle two weapons, until the boss battle, a machine gun and a shotgun. you can place the guns on your back by just releasing it there and then grab it at any point in the future when needed and you can store both guns at the same time, one on each side.
+Throughout the game, you will handle two weapons, until the boss battle, a machine gun and a shotgun.
+You can place the guns on your back by just releasing them there and then grabbing them at any point in the future when needed, storing both at the same time, one on each side.
 The problem I had with this was, you must hold down the move button in order to hold the gun – release it and you drop it, which can sometimes lead to you being unable to retrieve it again.
-However, I did find that if that’s the case then you can just pull another gun off your back most of the times.
+However, I did find that if that’s the case then you can just pull another gun off your back most of the time.

 Another small issue was the ammo situation.
 You have one clip at a time and once you run out you must look around the environment to find ammo to reload before you can shoot again.
 It’s not too bad as there is plenty lying around, but it can be a bit annoying that you can’t carry a spare clip.
 Regarding the actual combat sections, it’s all cover-based and you have set locations you can stand, similar to Bravo Team.
 In order to move to one of these combat points, you reach out and grab the ghost, like you do in movement, only this time you do an *’Ace Ventura’ motion with your arm and you’ll instantly warp there.
 Again, some people may not like that you have set locations, but I found it allowed the game to set up the enemies in the right place so you don’t get ambushed for standing in the wrong place.